Head Trauma Safety: What to Do if You Suspect a Concussion

 Depending on the severity, there are treatments that can be administered at the scene of the accident or wherever the trauma took place.
 If the injury took place while playing a sport, have the victim stop physical activity immediately; continuing could make the brain injury worse.
 Soon after they have sat, apply ice to the affected area in an attempt to control swelling.
 For the pain, they should take acetaminophen (Tylenol); don’t give them ibuprofen (Advil), as it may make the bruising worse.
 Monitor the victim’s symptoms for 24 hours if possible.
 If the symptoms continue to worsen, call a doctor or take them to the ER.

-If you or a loved one experiences head trauma as a result of someone else’s wrongdoing, contact the professionals at Loewy Law Firm for legal counsel immediately.
+If you or a loved one experiences head trauma as a result of someone else’s wrongdoing, contact the personal injury attorneys at Loewy Law Firm for legal counsel immediately.